dylan-p-wong/stripe-discord-renewals-dashboard/README.md

 <a href="https://vimeo.com/493930824">View Demo Video</a>
 ![Image](https://i.ibb.co/0V9kc2v/dashboard.png)
 ## About
 Allows a server owner to charge members on a subsciption basis using Stripe.
-Usefel template for paid groups.
+Useful template for discord server owners who want to monetize.

 ## Getting Started